 - 1 1/4 cup coconut milk (or other dairy free milk)

 - 1/4 cup butter flavored coconut oil (melted)

 - 2 whole vanilla beans

-- Blend all dry ingredients together in a stand mixer or large bowl.
+- Blend all the dry ingredients together in a stand mixer or large mixing bowl.

-- While mixing on low, add melted coconut oil and then once that is mostly mixed in, add remaining wet ingredients (coconut milk, white vinegar, vanilla extract, eggs).
+- While mixing on low, add the melted coconut oil and then once that is mostly mixed in, add the remaining wet ingredients (coconut milk, white vinegar, vanilla extract, eggs).
 Blend until smooth.

-- Cut both of your vanilla beans down the centre lengthwise and using your fingers, pull back the sides of the vanilla bean and scrape all the insides out with a butter knife or small spoon (see examples of this in my cooking video above).
+- Cut both of your vanilla beans down the center lengthwise and using your fingers, pull back the sides of the vanilla bean and scrape all the insides out with a butter knife or small spoon (see examples of this in my cooking video).
 At this point you can compost the actual beans once you’ve got everything out of the middle.

 - Put half of the vanilla bean mixture into the cupcake batter and beat until well mixed in.

-- Line a muffin tin with 12 parchment baking cups and evenly pour the batter in.
+- Line a muffin pan with 12 parchment baking cups and evenly pour the batter in.

 - Bake the cupcakes for roughly 25 minutes or until a toothpick comes out clean.